Brettles/short-sqs-lab/README.md

 If you are creating the queue manually, enabled "Content-Based Deduplication" which is where SQS uses a SHA-256 hash of the message contents to detect duplicate messages.
 If this is not enabled, your code must manually create a unqique identifier for each message.

-You may also run `create-fifo-queue.sh` which calls CloudFormation from the commandline.
-You can then run `describe-fifo-queue.sh` which will show the stack output once CloudFormation has completed creation.
+You may also run `./create-fifo-queue.sh` which calls CloudFormation on your behalf.
+You can then run `./describe-fifo-queue.sh` which will show the stack output once CloudFormation has completed creation.

 ### Sending FIFO SQS Messages
 Edit `generate-sqs-fifo-data.py` on line 10 and modify the SQS Queue URL.
 Save and run the script: